ndri/emojicipher/README.md

 send nudes => `😘 👨‍👩‍👦 👞 🏉 🏭`

+# Advanced

+There is an advanced menu that opens when you click the “Advanced” link under the textbox.

+It lets you change the order or the contents of the alphabets and there is a shuffle button to randomise the order.

+You can also add more characters like numbers, symbols or foreign letters.
+You shouldn't really mess with the emoji alphabet, but you might want to use older emoji sets, since not all devices have the latest emojis yet.
+Maybe type in all the emojis from your phone keyboard.

+Keep in mind that the sender and recipient should have the same alphabets.

 # Python version

 There is a Python version that used to be a good alternative when the Javascript version was broken, but now it's useless and I might remove it.
+I guess it's more readable than the Javascript version.

 # Changelog

+* 2016-12-27
+    * Added an advanced menu that lets you change the alphabets.
+    * Changed the onkeyup event to oninput, which also detects pastes and whatnot.
 * 2016-12-17
     * Added zero-width joiners between family members in family emojis, so they work better now.
 * 2016-12-03